maxricodecastro/technical-shop/Architecture.md

   return Array.from(colors).sort()
 }

-// Get all materials available for given subcategories
-export function getMaterialsForSubcategories(products: Product[], subcategories: string[]): string[] {
+// Get all materials available for given subcategories (used to supplement LLM suggestions) export function getMaterialsForSubcategories(products: Product[], subcategories: string[]): string[] {
   const materials = new Set<string>()
   for (const product of products) {